theopn/dotfiles/README.md

 # Theo's dotfiles

 > Collection of my personal configuration files.
-The reason why this Readme is so long is because I forget things often, not because I like to write hundreds of lines of instructions on a documentation that no one will ever read.
+The reason why this README is so long is because I forget things often, definetely not because I like wasting time writing a documentation that no one will ever read instead of doing actual works.

 ![fedora_sc](./pictures/2022-07-05_Fedora_Screenshot.png)
 ![macos_sc](./pictures/2022-07-02_macOS_Screenshot.jpg)